Ingauni

-The Ingauni were a Celto-Ligurian tribe dwelling on the Mediterranean coast, around the modern city of Albenga (Liguria), during the Iron Age and the Roman period.
+The Ingauni (perhaps also Sengauni) were a Celto-Ligurian tribe dwelling on the Mediterranean coast, around the modern city of Albenga (Liguria), during the Iron Age and the Roman period.

 Name

 They are mentioned as Ingauni by Livy (late 1st c.
 BC), Ingaunoi (”Iγγαυνοι) by Strabo (early 1st c.
 AD), and as Ingaunis by Pliny (1st c.
 AD).
+The Peutinger Table also places a people called the Sengauni in the eastern Ligurian Riviera, in the Apennine hinterland inland from Luna (modern Luni).
+Their reality is doubtful.
+The name may be no more than a distant doubling of the Ingauni, though Ubaldo Formentini took it for a distinct people of the Monte Gottero district, and Mario Niccolò Conti for a smaller group around Zignago.

-A Celtic etymology has been suggested by Patrizia de Bernardo Stempel, who derives the name Ingauni from *Pingāmnī (‘the painted ones'), with loss of initial p-, which would be semantically comparable to the ethnonym Picti (Picts).
+The suffix -auno- recurs in several ethnonyms of the Celtic area, such as Alauni (< *alamnoi), Anauni (< *ana-mn-oi) and Genauni (< *géno-mnoi).
+Patrizia de Bernardo Stempel derives the name from an earlier *Pingāmnī (‘the painted ones'), with loss of initial p-, which would be semantically comparable to the ethnonym Picti (Picts).
 According to her, such linguistically Celtic tribal names suggest that a Celto-Ligurian dialect played an important role among the languages spoken in ancient Ligury.

 The modern city of Albenga, attested as oppidum Album Ingaunum by Pliny and as Albingaunum by Strabo, is named after the Ligurian tribe.

 Geography

 The Ingauni lived on the Mediterranean coast, around Album Ingaunum (modern Albenga) and Lucus Bormani (Diano Marina).
-Their territory was located east of the Intimilii, and south of the Epanterii.
+The Barrington Atlas locates their territory east of the Intimilii, and south of the Epanterii.

 Their chief town was known as Album Igaunum or Albingaunum.